seandavies93/w-lang-examples-and-compiled-output/README.md

   - No for loops
 - Semantic analysis phase
   - Some of this has been implemented, but there is potential to make it tighter and fine-grained
-  - Currently allow implicit pointer casting to an extent, as locking this down more requires syntax for explicit casting and ideally that might deviate from the C style to make it easier to parse.
+  - Currently allow implicit pointer casting to an extent.
+To remove this, need to add explicit casting and would be better if the syntax was easier to parse the C's
 - Better syntactic error reporting (In progress)
-  - Currently, there is basic syntax error reporting, which occurs when `consumeToken` encounters an unexpected token.
+  - Currently, there is basic syntax error reporting, which occurs when `consumeToken` encounters an unexpected token
 - `&&` and `||` could be made to be short-circuiting as is standard
   - Within the current canonical IR form, this could be implemented by using a hidden stack allocated variable to facilitate mutations across branching code (since short-circuiting requires control flow)
 - Arrays currently don't support multi-dimensional declarations as far as I'm aware i.e. `array : int{5}{5};`
-  - Can achieve something similar by heap allocating to a double pointer.
+  - Can achieve something similar by heap allocating to a double pointer
-  - Another workaround would be calculating the total entry count and arranging the array in row-major form.
+  - Another workaround would be calculating the total entry count and arranging the array in row-major form

 ## Execution Semantics Tests That Try to Detect Memory Corruption

-Here I'll note down some of the strange end-to-end tests, particularly if they rely too heavily on implementation-specific details and might be better having a unit test instead.

-Most of these odd tests, and some not mentioned here yet, are trying to detect memory corruption in a way that may not be portable, although I'm at liberty to define the standard and I haven't decided for sure yet.
+Some tests try to detect memory corruption in a way that may not be portable, although I'm at liberty to define the standard and I haven't decided for sure yet.
 Some of the other tests use a sentinel value or array, which is allocated in a while loop of many iterations.
 The while loop performs some calculation for a result repeatedly, but its idempotent: its just recalculating the same value.
 The sentinel value is set on the first iteration only and it should leave a ghost value at some defined distance away from the stack pointer location after while-loop completion.

 By allocating a similar array just after the while loop, we can capture the ghost of the sentinel value on the stack and if its the same as what it was set to in the first iteration, then there was likely no stack drift.
 Of course, this is assuming that variables are allocated locally to each scope block, but pre-allocating all variables in the backend is a valid strategy, which I believe LLVM uses.
 In this case, scoping rules are enforced by the frontend and seemingly not present in the backend.

 ## Optimisation passes

-There are a small number of optimisations, having migrated to the IR will make it easier to add more.
-The first optimisation I had was making struct access largely work in-place with structs that are already in the stack frame, with the exception of R-value structs returned from a function.
-By "in-place" I mean that the struct isn't copied anywhere to work with it.
-Even with the R-value returned structs, the only additional copy is the one the return handling uses to copy it to the designated return slot on the stack.
+The first optimisation I had (assuming that some hobbyist compilers might not do this) was making struct access largely work in-place with structs that are already in the stack frame, with the exception of R-value structs returned from a function.
+By "in-place" I mean that nested structs aren't copied onto the top of the stack to access the nested fields.

 Then, there is a peephole optimisation to remove redundant, neighbouring push and pop operations.

 There is a pre-IR optimisation phase that operates on the AST.
-This is constant folding, which reduces reducible expressions as much as possible.
+This is constant folding and algebraic reduction, which reduces reducible expressions as much as possible.
 For example, if we write `result = 1 + 2;` then the AST is reduced to the AST that would have resulted from `result = 3;`.
 Obviously, this leaves irreducible expressions, usually those which have a variable or function call as one of the operands.
 This essentially requires identifying minimal subexpressions patterns that can then be rewritten to either pre-compute operations on constants, or open up more opportunities to reduce constants.

+Currently, the main algebraic reduction I have is distributing multiplication over a bracketed expression, provided that that operation reduces the number of multiplications.

 There is a late-backend phase which converts the default range-extended jumps to short jumps if the target label is in range.
 This is done with a fixed-point algorithm as each conversion opens up opportunities for previous jumps that were initially too far away.
 Since this optimisation removes instructions, phases that work by counting instruction locations have to run after this optimisation phase.